Updated in 2021

 They enjoy puzzles and toys but prefer to have company and expect you to make up for your abscess when you come home.

-The Scottish Fold’s grey coat is easy to care and requires two brushings per week to remove dead hair.
+The Scottish Fold’s grey coat is easy to care for and requires two brushings per week to remove dead hair.

 Their folded ears need more attention to prevent infection.